Copper Mountain Middle School Standards & Expectations

 - If I am absent for ten or more days, I must have a note from my doctor excusing me.

-- 2nd Tardy – Teacher Warning, Drop in Citizenship Grade (S).
+- 2nd Tardy – Parent Phone Call, Drop in Citizenship Grade (S).

-- 3rd Tardy – Parent Phone Call, Drop in Citizenship Grade (N)
+- 3rd Tardy – Teacher Referral, 1 Lunch Detention, Drop in Citizenship Grade (N)

-- 4th Tardy – Parent Contact, Drop in Citizenship Grade (U).
+- 5th Tardy – Teacher Referral to Administration, 3 Lunch Detentions, Drop in Citizenship Grade (U).

-- 5th Tardy – Referral to Administration, Restrictions from school activities.
+- 7th Tardy – Teacher Referral, 5 Lunch Detentions, Restrictions from school activities.